eonu/sequentia/CONTRIBUTING.md

 # Contributing

 As Sequentia is an open source library, any contributions from the community are greatly appreciated.
 This document details the guidelines for making contributions to Sequentia.

 ## Reporting issues

 Prior to reporting an issue, please ensure:

-- [ ] You have used the search utility provided on GitHub issues to look for similar issues.
+- [x] You have used the search utility provided on GitHub issues to look for similar issues.
-- [ ] You have checked the documentation (for the version of Sequentia you are using).
+- [x] You have checked the documentation (for the version of Sequentia you are using).
-- [ ] You are using the latest version of Sequentia (if possible).
+- [x] You are using the latest stable version of Sequentia (if possible).

 ## Making changes to Sequentia

-- **Add tests**: Your pull request won't be accepted if it doesn't have any tests.
+- **Add tests**:
+  Your pull request won't be accepted if it doesn't have any tests (if necessary).

-- **Document any change in behaviour**: Make sure the README and all other relevant documentation is kept up-to-date.
+- **Document any change in behaviour**:
+  Make sure all relevant documentation is kept up-to-date.

-- **Create topic branches**: Will not pull from your master branch!
+- **Create topic branches**:
+  Will not pull from your master branch!

-- **One pull request per feature**: If you wish to add more than one new feature, please make multiple pull requests.
+- **One pull request per feature**:
+  If you wish to add more than one new feature, make multiple pull requests.

-- **Meaningful commit messages**: Make sure each individual commit in your pull request has a meaningful message.
+- **Meaningful commit messages**:
+  Each commit in your pull request should have a meaningful message.

-- **De-clutter commit history**: If you had to make multiple intermediate commits while developing, please squash them before making your pull request.
+- **De-clutter commit history**:
+  If you had to make multiple intermediate commits while developing, please squash them before making your pull request.
   Or add a note on the PR specifying to squash and merge your changes when ready to be merged.

 ### Making pull requests